 How Can You Help Your Team Stay Focused?

-The following are five project planning steps you can apply to make sure your team stays focused on the project planning schedule you have in place:
+The following are five project planning steps you can apply to make sure your team stays focused:

 - Remind Everyone about the Big Picture – Be sure to remind everyone about the big picture at every opportunity.
 It’s understandable that team members will zero in on those tasks they are responsible for, but it’s up to you to make sure they see how everything ties in together.
 Let them know the benefits that will come from completing this project (perhaps a bonus, more free time, recognition, etc.) and that you’re determined to make sure the team gets there.